Increase email security with MTA-STS and TLS reports

 - The receiving server has a published MTA-STS policy in enforced mode.

-- Learn how to configure your TLS setting to require a secure connection for email to (or from) specific domains or email addresses that you list.
+- Learn how to set up your TLS setting to require a secure connection for email to (or from) specific domains or email addresses that you list.

 - Learn more about SMTP in RFC 3207.

-TLS reporting requests that external mail servers send daily reports to the requesting domain.
+TLS reporting request that external mail servers send you daily reports about the connections with your domain's mail servers.
 Reports can be emailed or uploaded to a web server.
-The reports have information about the domain’s MTA-STS and connection status.
-Report information includes:
+Use the reports to understand issues external servers might have when sending messages to your domain.

 - Traffic statistics